-There are 15 fishery management plans (FMPs) in the Southeast Region and all have defined fisherydependent data collection monitoring goals.
+There are 16 fishery management plans (FMPs) in the Southeast Region and all have defined fisherydependent data collection monitoring goals.
 The Caribbean Fishery Management Council (Caribbean Council) has four FMPs, including Queen Conch, Spiny Lobster, Reef Fish, and Corals and Reef Associated Plants and Invertebrates (Coral).
+The Caribbean Council is in the process of developing three island based FMPs; the earliest implementation date would be in 2018.
 The Gulf of Mexico Fishery Management Council (Gulf Council) has six FMPs Coral, Red Drum, Shrimp, Reef Fish, Spiny Lobster, and Coastal Migratory Pelagics [CMP]), and two FMPs (Spiny Lobster and CMP) are joint between the Gulf Council and South Atlantic Fishery Management Council (South Atlantic Council).
 The South Atlantic Council has eight FMPs Sargassum, Coral, Golden Crab, Shrimp, Snapper-Grouper, Dolphin Wahoo, Spiny Lobster, and CMP, which includes the two FMPs shared with the Gulf Council.